4Vitalii5/book-store/README.md

 ## Introduction

-Welcome to the Online Book Store project!
+Welcome to the ChapterChase project!
 This application aims to provide users with an intuitive and seamless platform to browse, purchase, and manage books online.
 Leveraging the power of modern technologies such as Spring Boot, the project ensures a secure, scalable, and high-performance environment for both shoppers and administrators.
 Users can effortlessly search for books, add them to their shopping cart, and complete purchases, while administrators can efficiently manage the book catalog and orders.

 ## Technologies Used